oliverdenton/twitter-bot/README.md

 # twitter-bot
 @MindfulMike - a Twitter bot created (mainly) to learn the basics of Google cloud (cloud functions and scheduling).
-Discovering how lots of tasks can be automated using Google sheets and Python using cloud technologies.
+Discovering how lots of tasks can be automated with Google sheets and Python using cloud technologies.

 Other technologies used include:
 - Python